jan-kasi/school-notes/notes/02 Dedicatory Letter to the Sorbonne & Preface.md

 The reformation – direct public challenge to Catholicism.
 You can challenge the pope.
 Martin Luther should have been killed but he wasn't.

-Scepticism emerges – again?
-Cartesian scepticism emerges.
+Skepticism emerges – again?
+Cartesian skepticism emerges.

 Ratio and synderesis